LeanneCodes/weather-dashboard/README.md

 A weather application allows users to search for a city, displaying its current weather at the top and the forecasted weather for the next 5 days below.
 Each search generates a corresponding button.
 Clicking a button retrieves the latest data for that city.

+On screen load, the default city on display is London.
+This prevents the user from seeing a blank screen when they have no cities saved to local storage.

 ## Application Appearance

 ![Weather App](./assets/images/weather-application.png)